A simple, monotracial, stably projectionless C*-algebra: Introduction

 These actions, and the associated crossed products $\mathcal{O}_2 \rtimes_\lambda \mathbb{R}$, have been studied by many authors including Evans, Kishimoto and Kumjian (see \cite{Evans:1980kq}, \cite{Kishimoto:1996yu} and \cite{Kishimoto:1997kq}).
 Kishimoto and Kumjian proved that $\mathcal{O}_2 \rtimes_\lambda \mathbb{R}$ is simple if and only if $\lambda$ is irrational; in this case $\mathcal{O}_2 \rtimes_\lambda \mathbb{R}$ is stable, and is purely infinite if $\lambda<0$ and projectionless with a unique (unbounded) trace if $\lambda>0$.
 Moreover, Dean proves in \cite{Dean:2001qy} that for generic positive irrational $\lambda$, $\mathcal{O}_2 \rtimes_\lambda \mathbb{R}$ can be written as a countable inductive limit of certain one-dimensional subhomogeneous $C^*$-algebras called NCCW complexes (see sections \ref{building blocks} and \ref{endomorphisms of W} below), which are shown in \cite{Robert:2010qy} to have trivial $K_1$-groups.
 Since, by \cite[Theorem IV.2]{Connes:1981qf}, these crossed products have trivial $K$-theory, we can apply the Kirchberg-Phillips classification theorem in the former case, and the classification theorem of \cite{Robert:2010qy} in the latter, to deduce that

 The paper is organized as follows.
 We first recall some basic facts about building blocks and establish notation in section \ref{building blocks}.
 In section \ref{construction of W} we will explicitly exhibit $W$ in a manner analogous to the construction of the Jiang-Su algebra $\mathcal{Z}$.
 Next, in section \ref{endomorphisms of W} we characterize $W$ as the unique terminal object in a certain category, from which it will follow that every nondegenerate endomorphism of $W$ is approximately inner.
-In section \ref{W is self-absorbing}, we provide a simplification of the proof that $\mathcal{Z}$ is self-absorbing.
-Adapting this to $W$ is troublesome (indeed, the argument offered in the earlier version of this article was incorrect) but can be made to work; the full proof will appear in \cite{Robert:2011}.
-We also prove in this section that among the $C^*$-algebras classified in \cite{Robert:2010qy}, those that are simple and have trivial $K$-theory all absorb $W$ tensorially.
+In section \ref{W is self-absorbing}, we make some remarks on the conjecture that $W\otimes W \cong W$ (an incorrect proof of which was offered in an earlier version of this article).
+We also prove here that, if this conjecture were to be true (and the Elliott Conjecture certainly predicts that it is), then among the $C^*$-algebras classified in \cite{Robert:2010qy}, those that are simple and have trivial $K$-theory would all absorb $W$ tensorially.
 Section \ref{W is approx divisible} contains a complete proof of \cite[Proposition 4.1]{Toms:2005kq}, which says that every simple Razak algebra is approximately divisible, and we show how the proof can be adapted to construct a trace-preserving embedding of $W$ into the central sequences algebra $M(W)_\infty \cap W'$ (where $M(W)$ is the multiplier algebra of $W$).